The long road to wellness

 For my mother, dark thoughts can be sparked at random.
 For example, setting up a tarp while camping, the possibility of using the rope for hanging crossed her mind.
 Not necessarily on herself, but the thought was something she had never experienced before.
-Another time, I showed her a picture of an anti-suicide bridge barrier that I had taken.
+Another time, I showed her a picture I had taken of an anti-suicide bridge barrier.
 I didn’t know it at the time but looking at it made her anxious.

 When she first took time off work, we didn’t know how serious the situation was.
 Hearing that a social worker is taking a stress leave is hardly out of the ordinary.
 The job leaves its mark on workers, and we just assumed it was her turn.

 “We thought it was temporary,” Chris says.
 “It seemed serious, but we obviously didn’t know it was going to be much bigger and more deep-rooted.
 Like a cut versus a scar.”